Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-Many HyperPlonk functions exhibit binary-tree compute patterns, including building MLE, MLE evaluation, and constructing Product MLE ($\pi$). zkSpeed supports these in hardware with our multifunction tree unit, specially designed to handle these compute patterns effectively.
-Building MLE is a function used in ZeroCheck and Opencheck steps.
-It constructs a table with $2^N$ entries from random values $r_1$ to $r_N$, where $2^N$ represents problem size.
-The computation is divided into $N-1$ layers to reduce the number of modular multiplications from $(N-1)2^{N}$ times to $2^{N+1}-4$.
-The multiplier tree is used for batch inversion during Fraction MLE generation, where it efficiently calculates the product $D[0] D[1] \cdots D[n-1]$ for an inversion batch size, $n$.
-Similarly, the MLE evaluation in the Batch Evaluation operates like a multiplier tree but includes additional modular additions in each operation.
+Many HyperPlonk functions exhibit binary-tree compute patterns, including Build MLE, MLE Evaluate, and constructing Product MLE ($\pi$). zkSpeed supports these in hardware with our Multifunction Tree Unit (MTU), specially designed to handle these compute patterns effectively.
+Build MLE is a function used in ZeroCheck and OpenCheck steps.
+It constructs a table with $2^\mu$ entries from random values $r_1$ to $r_\mu$, where $2^\mu$ represents problem size.
+The computation is divided into $\mu-1$ layers (as a binary tree) to reduce the number of modular multiplications from $(\mu-1)2^{\mu}$ to $2^{\mu+1}-4$.
+The multiplier tree is used for batch inversion during Fraction MLE generation (see \autoref{sec:gen_nd}), where it efficiently calculates the product $D[0] D[1] \cdots D[b-1]$ for an inversion batch size, $b$.
+Similarly, the MLE Evaluate in the Batch Evaluation step operates like a multiplier tree but includes additional modular additions in each operation.
 The Product MLE generation in the Wiring Identity outputs all layer results.
-The functions' dataflow are presented in \autoref{fig:tree_scenario}.
+The functions' dataflows are presented in \autoref{fig:tree_scenario}.